DigitPaint/html_mockup/README.md

 ## Why?

 When we started with HtmlMockup there was no Grunt/Gulp/whatever and with us being a Ruby shop we wrote HtmlMockup.
-Since it's beginning it has evolved into quite a powerful tool.
+Since its beginning it has evolved into quite a powerful tool.

 Why would HtmlMockup be better than any other?
 It's not it just does some things differently.